mdshearer/ai-workflow-orchestrator/domains/content-writing/personas/03-content-writer.md

 - CTA (call-to-action) creation

 ## When to Invoke This Persona

+✅ **Use when:**
+- Content Architect's skeleton is approved (preferred workflow)
-- **After content brief is approved:**
+- Content brief is complete and ready to convert to prose
+- All research (if needed) is gathered
-  - Outline is finalized
+- Structure is finalized (either from skeleton or simple brief)
-  - Keywords are researched
-  - Audience and goals are clear
-- **When first draft is needed:**
-  - Starting from scratch
-  - Expanding an outline into full content

-**Do not use this persona when:**
+❌ **Don't use when:**
-- Brief is incomplete or ambiguous (use Content Strategist first)
+- Content brief is incomplete (use Content Strategist first)
-- Content needs SEO optimization (use SEO Specialist)
+- Structure needs design (use Content Architect first for complex content)
-- Content needs fact-checking (use Fact Checker)
+- Content needs fact-checking or editing (those come AFTER writing)

-- Content needs final polish (use Editor)
+**Recommended workflow:**
+Content Strategist → (Fact Checker if research needed) → Content Architect → **Content Writer** → Fact Checker → Editor

 ## Key Artifacts Produced